 Polyphenols are a group of plant chemicals that contribute to the vibrant colour, taste and aroma of many fruits, vegetables and flowers.
 They range in colour from emerald-green, golden-yellow and vivid orange to brilliant red, deep purple, snow-white, even colourless.
 More importantly for us, polyphenols wield a rich cornucopia of known and as-yet-to-be-discovered health benefits, many of which have vitamin-like importance.
 Mark my words, numerous polyphenol compounds will in the future be recognised as vitamins – i.e. compounds that are essential for health which cannot be synthesised (at least typically) by the body, so must be provided dietarily.
 In fact, many European scientists and researchers already refer to Polyphenols as Vitamin P, a moniker that was actually coined by the Nobel Prize-winning physiologist Albert Szent-Gyorgyi, who also discovered vitamin C.

-Capers for skin inflammation: just as the caper’s polyphenols protect the plant of ultraviolet radiation, caper extracts are used in medicinal creams to prevent photo-ageing, and to treat inflammatory conditions such as rosacea.
+Capers for skin inflammation: just as the caper’s polyphenols protect the plant of ultraviolet radiation, caper extracts are used in medicinal creams to prevent photo-ageing, spider veins, and to treat inflammatory conditions such as rosacea.
+Eating them regularly also allows these compounds to naturally build up in the skin and underlying blood vessels.

-Capers for allergies: The high levels of Quercetin in capers can suppress allergic reactions in a number of ways, including reducing histamine release, the formation of IgE antibodies, and restoring normal immune responses away from abnormal allergic reactions towards those that fight infection.
+Capers for allergies: The high levels of quercetin and rutin in capers can suppress allergic reactions in a number of ways, including reducing histamine release, the formation of IgE antibodies, and restoring normal immune responses away from abnormal allergic reactions towards those that fight infection.

 Within the skin, capers can reduce symptoms of atopic dermatitis, contact dermatitis and eczema, and numerous high-end cosmetic formulas use them in some form.
 Research suggests that quercetin is more effective than the drug, cromolyn, in stabilising mast cells that release histamine and trigger allergic symptoms.
 Many people find quercetin helpful in reducing allergy symptoms such as hayfever, mold allergy and histamine intolerance.